 One advantage of a saltwater swimming pool over a non-saltwater pool is that you don't need to manually measure and adjust the free chlorine level (FCL) by adding harsh chlorine.

 A Saltwater Chlorine Generator (SWCG) produces chlorine and adds the right amount to your water to maintain the recommended FCL.
-However, one potential issue of a saltwater pool is low or high free chlorine levels, especially for new users of saltwater chlorine generators.

-To avoid FCL issues in your pool, make it a routine to measure the free chlorine level in your water at least after a couple of days, and adjust the percentage settings in your SWCG to increase or reduce FC level depending on the reading you find.
+To avoid FCL issues in your pool, make it a routine to measure the free chlorine level in your water at least after a couple of days using a reliable chemical test kit.

 For a practical example, if your pool is very busy with many swimmers, your pool will need more chlorine than a less busy pool with few swimmers.